yashg-116/GoGit/README.md

 ## Task 1
 Your first Task consists of 3 steps.
 ### Step-1
-Create your own Repo with the name `GoGit-<github-username>`.
-Here you have to Create a .html file (like index.html) and paste the following content in the file (replacing with your details).
+In your forked Repository wou have to Create a <github-username>.html file (like shashwat-mittal.html) and paste the following content in the file (replacing with your details).
 ```Java
 <!DOCTYPE html>
 <html lang="en">